cursey/reframework-book/src/troubleshooting/VR-Troubleshooting.md

 If that still doesn't work, options can be changed in the `re2_fw_config.txt` in your game directory.

 ## Switching to OpenXR
 By default, REFramework uses OpenVR for the VR functionality.
 In some cases, switching to OpenXR can increase performance anywhere from slightly, to a significant amount.
+The most significant gains have been observed to come when running the games in DX12, but your mileage may vary.

 To switch to OpenXR, simply delete the `openvr_api.dll` that came with the zip file.
 Make sure the `openxr_loader.dll` that came with the mod is present in the game folder.

+Not all headsets may have an OpenXR runtime.
+Headsets like the Index which run natively through SteamVR may not see a performance increase.

 ## OpenXR Pitfalls
 * There is no wrist overlay for modifying VR settings yet